National Fraud Initiative (NFI)

 Data matching involves comparing electronic data held by one body against other computer records held by the same or another body to identify any inconsistencies that require further investigation.

+All National Fraud Initiative participants are expected to follow a Code of Data Matching Practice.
 Further information on The Code of Data Matching Practice can be found on the Cabinet Office NFI website.

-Information will be uploaded electronically to a secure password protected and encrypted National Fraud Initiative website.
+We upload information electronically to a secure password protected and encrypted National Fraud Initiative website.

 The reports of the data matching are made available to relevant authorities on the same secure NFI website to which access is granted by the Key Contact who is nominated by the Responsible Financial Officer.

 The reports only indicate inconsistencies that require examination and there is no presumption that any errors, fraud or overpayment have occurred until the investigations have been completed.